 We finally arrived at the church about an hour early after a rather harrowing interweaving through the cryptic streets of Seattle.
 Ryan and I finally found the old Lutheran Church (ELCA) where Church of the Apostles meets on Saturdays at 5 pm.1

 Inside was a comfortable arrangement of chairs and couches.
-There were candles lit here and there and occasionally we would hear the greetings and musings of people as they entered.
+There were candles lit here and there, and occasionally we would hear the greetings and musings of people as they entered.
 We met a young woman named Sky.
 She was articulate and very polite.
-She introduced herself and I told her I was there to do research and had some questions.
+She introduced herself, and I told her that I was there to do research and had some questions.
 She smiled and volunteered to answer a few of them.
-We talked about the church, how long it had been there, etc. But I was more interested in doctrine so I asked if she knew about the Trinity and the deity of Christ.
+We talked about the church, how long it had been there, etc. But I was more interested in doctrine, so I asked if she knew about the Trinity and the deity of Christ.
 She affirmed both and articulated the doctrines properly.
-She said you could lose your salvation, that baptism was not necessary for salvation, and that "you meet God where you're at and worship him your way."
+She said that you could lose your salvation and that baptism was not necessary for salvation and that "you meet God where you're at and worship Himm your way."
 The last statement wasn't as crisp as I would like.
-We need to worship God according to the prescriptions found in his word.
+We need to worship God according to the prescriptions found in His Word.

 My discussion with Karen Ward